New methods to find patches of invisible integer lattice points: The traditional method to find hidden forests

 \section{The traditional method to find hidden forests}

 In the previous section we showed that approximately $60\%$ of the integer lattice is visible, and hence approximately $40\%$ lies hidden from view.
-In this section, we find arbitrarily large patches of hidden square regions in $\mathbb{Z}^2$ using the known technique, which we call the \texttt{CRT}-algorithm, since the main tool in this technique is the Chinese Remainder Theorem (CRT).
+In this section, we find arbitrarily large patches of hidden square regions in $\mathbb{Z}^2$ using the known method.
+This technique is what we call the \texttt{CRT}-algorithm, since it is mainly an application of the Chinese Remainder Theorem (CRT).
 The strategy is to find two sets of $n$ consecutive integers

 such that $\mathbf{X} \cap \mathbf{Y} = \emptyset$ and $\gcd(x_i,y_j) > 1$ for all $1 \leq i,j \leq n$.
 Then it is clear that the $n^2$ points in the set $\{(x_i, y_j) \; | \; 1 \leq i,j \leq n\}$ yield the desired hidden square region.
 To this end, we first establish some necessary preliminary definitions.